-White-beaked dolphins have been taken in cod traps and the Canadian groundfish gillnet fisheries off Newfoundland and Labrador and in the Gulf of St. Lawrence (Alling and Whitehead 1987; Read 1994; Hai et al. 1996); however, the total number of animals taken is not known.
-Of three by-caught white-beaked dolphins reported off Newfoundland during 1987-1988, one died in a groundfish gill net, one in a herring gill net, and one in a cod trap (Reeves et al. 1999).
+White-beaked dolphins have been incidentally captured in cod traps and in the Canadian groundfish gillnet fisheries off Newfoundland and Labrador and in the Gulf of St. Lawrence (Alling and Whitehead 1987; Read 1994; Hai et al.1996).
+However, the total number of animals taken is not known.
+Of three bycaught white-beaked dolphins reported off Newfoundland during 1987-1988, 1 died in a groundfish gillnet, 1 in a herring gillnet, and 1 in a cod trap (Reeves et al.1999).

 There are no documented reports of fishery-related mortality or serious injury to this stock in the U.S. EEZ.
+A white-beaked dolphin was captured by a Northeast bottom trawl in March 2003.
+However, since the animal was moderately decomposed and the trawl duration was short, the animal could not have died in this trawl.